goessner/microjam/docs/installationGuide.md

 > 3. `pages.json` was modified automatically.
 > 4. Since `one.md` is an `article` file, the article list of `index.html` is potentially affected and file `index.html` was updated.
 >
-> Steps 1-3 are always performed under the hood by **μjam** on markdown file storage.
+> Steps 1-3 are always performed under the hood by **μJam** on markdown file storage.

 We can again directly commit these changes now or do that later, while going on and continue to work on other markdown source files.